Tabaluga

 Tabaluga is a German media franchise featuring a fictional green dragon, created by German rock musician Peter Maffay, children's songwriter Rolf Zuckowski and author Gregor Rottschalk.
 Artist Helme Heine drew the image of Tabaluga as it is currently known.
 The character Tabaluga was first introduced by Maffay in the musical fairy tale Tabaluga ... oder die Reise zur Vernunft (Tabaluga or...
 The Journey to Reason) in 1983.
 This first studio album was the step to success: within the next years some Helme Heine books, six sequel concept studio albums, two tours, a stage musical, Tabaluga und Lilli (Tabaluga and Lilli), based on the third concept album and many TV cartoons which have been broadcast in over 100 countries round the world followed and a children's game show.
-Over 100 kindergartens and child care groups carry the word "Tabaluga" in their name.

 Fictional character biography

 Tabaluga inhabits the fictional province of Greenland.
 He is about 7 "dragon-years" old (700 human years, as one year for a dragon is 100 for a human).
 His father Tyrion died when he was six.
 Little is known about his mother.
 Following his father's death, Tabaluga became the last of the dragons.